evan-buss/projects/readme.md

  - Simple graph comparions
  - Maybe a change over time graph?

-## YARP Docker Proxy
+## [YARP](https://github.com/microsoft/reverse-proxy) Extensions for custom proxies
+- Configuration providers NuGet packages that provide configuration extensions.

+### Automatic docker configuration
-- Integrate the Docker socket API with [YARP](https://github.com/microsoft/reverse-proxy)
+- Integrate the Docker socket API with
 - Similar to how Traefik autodetects services via labels, this would do the same

+### Web interface confgiuration
+- Simple UI to configure the YARP settings manually.

+## Video Clip Concatenation Desktop App
+- Allow opening a folder of video clips and combining them
+- Good for dashcams and other video cameras that only collect small video clips.

 ## LeetCode Spaced Repetition Extension